 - The great relationships between agents and executives;

-- Start to work on time or agreed schedule, thus improve company’s discipline and financial growth;
+- Start to work on time or agreed schedule, thus improve the company’s discipline and financial growth;

 - Reaching goals is critical;

-- The respect for each other and aid in a critical moment;
+- Respect for each other and aid in a critical moment;

 - Deep discussion between each other on obvious and especially most demanding issues in a company;